Haz679/blog/source/_posts/Sprint-3.md

 What is Pentesting?
 Think like criminals
-advide clients on hoe to imporve security art & science
+advide clients on how to imporve security art & science

 what do we do?